dirien/quick-bites/pulumi-faasd-arm/README.md

 I applied, and got accepted for the preview.
 Since then, I play with different use-cases to discover the potential from Arm-based virtual machines.

 While thinking about all the possible use-cases, instantly OpenFaaS come into my mind.
-Because with `faasd?, the little brother of OpenFaaS, we have an option to run OpenFaaS just like on Kubernetes, the same API, same UI, CLI and ecosystem, but without the complexity and stress of running Kubernetes.
+Because with `faasd`, the little brother of OpenFaaS, we have an option to run OpenFaaS just like on Kubernetes, the same API, same UI, CLI and ecosystem, but without the complexity and stress of running Kubernetes.

-You can use `faasd? to deploy containers, which conform to the OpenFaaS serverless workload definition.
+You can use `faasd` to deploy containers, which conform to the OpenFaaS serverless workload definition.
 Or you can:

 - Deploy a microservice
 - Get a HTTP API for any binary or CLI through the use of the Classic Watchdog
 - Deploy a function written in any language from our templates or the template store

-Question would be: What sort of use-cases might work well for `faasd??
+Question would be: What sort of use-cases might work well for `faasd`?
-`faasd? works well for the same kinds of use-cases as OpenFaaS on Kubernetes, but is much simpler to manage.
+`faasd` works well for the same kinds of use-cases as OpenFaaS on Kubernetes, but is much simpler to manage.

 Some ideas out of my head: